Samra-ca/web-internship/README.md

 - How to validate form inputs
 - How to store and retrieve data using localStorage
 - Importance of clean file structure and code separation
+- How to deploy project on vercel and see live changes

 ---